MASE98/MASE98/README.md

 I am a Computer Science Engineer and Student of the Master in Computer Science and Technology, with experience in quality management and incident control, programming in C, GNU debugger, microcontrollers, human-centered computing, and natural language processing with deep learning.
 I am passionate for technology

-### Notable Projects

-- [List of relevant projects with links to GitHub or other repositories if applicable]

----

 ### Technical Skills

 - Programming Languages: C, Python, Assembly, Java.